osipxd/encrypted-datastore/README.md

 ```
 </details>

-Then you can use the created encrypted DataStore just like simple DataDtore.
-Look at [the DataStore docs](https://developer.android.com/topic/libraries/architecture/datastore) for usage guide and examples.
+Once your encrypted DataStore is configured, you can use it in the same manner as a regular DataStore.
+For usage guides and examples, refer to the [DataStore documentation](https://developer.android.com/topic/libraries/architecture/datastore).

 ## Migration

-### Migrate from factory to delegate
+### Migrating from DataStoreFactory to delegate usage

-If you have the following code:
+If you are starting with the following code:

 ```kotlin
 val dataStore = DataStoreFactory.createEncrypted(serializer) {